guillermobox/hsh/README.md

 github repository both because of the accesibility, the history capabilities, and the coolness implied.
 Coolness is a deciding factor here.
 Deal with it.

-Anyway, several other solutions exists to do the same, but they are really overkill.
-The hability to merge several git repositories, sym link directories, and share dot files clutters the interface, so the user has to deal with lots of commands to do something really simple: sync files from a repository to the computer, and maybe update them.
+Anyway, several other solutions exist to do the same, but they are really overkill.
+The ability to merge several git repositories, sym link directories, and share dot files clutters the interface, so the user has to deal with lots of commands to do something really simple: sync files from a repository to the computer, and maybe update them.
 So I am reinventing the wheel, but a